 The Class of Fit is a measure of the degree of fit between mating internal and external threads.
 Three main Classes of Fit are defined for metric screw threads:

-FINE: This has a tolerance class of 5H for internal threads and 4h for external threads.
+FINE: This has a tolerance class of 5H for internal and 4h for external threads.

 MEDIUM: This has a tolerance class of 6H for internal threads and 6g for external threads.

-COARSE: This has a tolerance class of 7H for internal threads and 8g for external threads.
+COARSE: This has a tolerance class of 7H for internal and 8g for external threads.

 COEFFICIENT OF FRICTION

-A dimensionless number representing the ratio of the friction force to normal force.
-Typically for threaded connections it is between 0.10 to 0.18 but can vary significantly depending upon the materials used and whether a lubricant has been used.
-In relation to threaded fasteners, the coefficient of friction can be further sub-divided into the coefficient of friction between the threads and the coefficient of friction under the nut face.
-There is in general a difference in values between the two coefficients due to typically the contact surfaces being different.
-For example, a zinc plated nut on a zinc plated bolt, the thread coefficient of friction would be due to zinc plating contacting zinc plating.
+A dimensionless number represents the ratio of the friction force to the normal force.
+Typically for threaded connections, it is between 0.10 to 0.18 but can vary significantly depending upon the materials used and whether a lubricant has been used.
+In relation to threaded fasteners, the coefficient of friction can be further subdivided into the coefficient of friction between the threads and the coefficient of friction under the nut face.
+There is generally a difference in values between the two coefficients due to the contact surfaces being different.
+For example, a zinc-plated nut on a zinc-plated bolt, the thread coefficient of friction would be due to zinc plating contacting zinc plating.
 The nut face coefficient of friction would be due to zinc plating contacting the

-A term used to describe the undesirable practice of mixing fasteners from different batches that are the same size and grade in the same container.
+A term used to describe the undesirable practice of mixing fasteners from different batches of the same size and grade in the same container.

 CONE PROOF LOAD

-This is an axial applied force applied to a nut when it is seated on a cone shaped washer which has an included angle of 120 degrees.
+This is an axial applied force applied to a nut when it is seated on a cone-shaped washer which has an included angle of 120 degrees.
 Failure in this test is usually due to the nut splitting.
-The intention of the test is to introduce a nut dilation operation which will assess the potential detrimental effects of surface discontinuities.
-This type of test is sometimes applied to nuts which are intended for high temperature service.
+The intention of the test is to introduce a nut dilation operation that will assess the potentially detrimental effects of surface discontinuities.
+This type of test is sometimes applied to nuts that are intended for high-temperature service.

 Creep is deformation with time when a part is subjected to constant stress.
 Metals creep can occur at elevated temperature however with gasket materials it can occur at normal ambient temperatures.
 Creep resistance is an important property of gasket materials.
 Gasket materials are designed to flow under stress to fill any irregularities in the flange surface.
-The amount of creep sustained tends to increase with temperature. .
-However once the tightening is completed it is important that no further flow occurs since such deformation will lead to a reduction in bolt extension and subsequently the stress acting on the gasket.
-If this stress is reduced to below a certain minimum, which depends upon the type and construction of the gasket and the operating temperature, a high rate of leakage can be anticipated to occur.
+The amount of creep sustained tends to increase with temperature.
+However, once the tightening is completed, it is important that no further flow occurs since such deformation will reduce bolt extension and, subsequently, the stress acting on the gasket.
+If this stress is reduced to below a certain minimum, which depends upon the type and construction of the gasket and the operating temperature, a high leakage rate can be anticipated.

 The point at which there is zero pressure at the joint interface because of forces applied to the joint.
-If the applied force is increased beyond the decompression point, a gap will form at the interface.
+A gap will form at the interface if the applied force is increased beyond the decompression point.
 Analytically, a criterion of joint failure is often taken as when the applied force on the joint reaches the decompression point.
 This is because forces acting on the bolt(s) can dramatically increase at this point.
 Loading beyond this point can also result in fretting at the interface that will lead to bolt tension loss that will subsequently lower the decompression point.
 This process can continue until bolt failure does occur.
 The failure can be by fatigue or other mechanism, but the underlying cause was loading of the joint beyond the decompression point.
-It is for this reason that it is frequently taken as a failure criterion in analysis work.
+This is why it is frequently taken as a failure criterion in analysis work.